FusionAuth/fusionauth-site/CONTRIBUTING.md

 2. If you are referring to navigation context, a path, or a tab, use `<Breadcrumb>Tenants</Breadcrumb>`, `<Breadcrumb>Tenants -> Your Tenant</Breadcrumb>`, or `On the <Breadcrumb>OAuth</Breadcrumb> tab`.
 3. If you are referring to a field name or field label (writable or read-only), use `<InlineField>Authorized Redirect URLs</InlineField>`.
 4. If you are specifying a field value (entered, returned, or enumerated), use `<InlineFieldValue>https://example.com/callback</InlineFieldValue>`, often alongside `InlineField`: `Set <InlineField>Authorized Redirect URLs</InlineField> to <InlineFieldValue>https://example.com/callback</InlineFieldValue>.`
-5. If you are referring to any other UI element (button, link, icon button, menu item, section label, or display-only non-field label), use `<InlineUIElement>Submit</InlineUIElement>` or (on the application view screen) `<InlineUIElement>Introspect endpoint</InlineUIElement>`.
+5. If you are referring to any other UI element (button, link, icon button, menu item, section label, or display-only non-field label), use `<Breadcrumb>Submit</Breadcrumb>` or (on the application view screen) `<Breadcrumb>Introspect endpoint</Breadcrumb>`.
-6. If a word like "tab" or "section" is explanatory and not part of the literal label, keep it outside the component: `Open the <InlineUIElement>Images</InlineUIElement> section.`
+6. If a word like "tab" or "section" is explanatory and not part of the literal label, keep it outside the component: `Open the <Breadcrumb>Images</Breadcrumb> section.`
 7. If a reference is to code/config/docs structure (not the admin UI), keep it in backticks rather than wrapping it in a UI component.

 ## Quickstarts